 The American public is disgusted with him and is turning to the opposite poll; to a vulgar politician who, without Obama’s legacy, would not have gotten past the very first primaries.

-But America will never be ‘great again.’
-Like Bush and most of the politicians, neither Trump (nor Clinton) understands the problem.
+But America will never be “great again.”
+Like Bush and most of the politicians, Trump and Clinton do not understand the problem.
 They do not have the tools to deal with it, if it is at all possible.

 Judaism is the only identity that inherently combines nationality and religion.
 Our nationality is Jewish – and so is our religion.
 One can be an Arab Israeli.
 But it is impossible to be an Arab Jew.